Q3 Curve thumbnail

 As mentioned above, owner-operators do not generally show up in employment numbers.
 Looking at operating authority activity is another way to get a pulse check on a large, fragmented carrier base.

-- Shuffling of drivers from fleets to owner-operators.
+1. Shuffling of drivers from fleets to owner-operators

-Large fleets are reducing their driver base, and these drivers are reinstating or setting up new authorities. - It’s seasonal.
+Large fleets were reducing their driver base, and these drivers were reinstating or setting up new authorities.

 Absent a market recovery, elevated insurance premiums and continued cost inflation will likely lead to continued carrier exits over the coming months, particularly those with more exposure to the spot market.